Smart security isn’t just about protecting homes, but businesses as well. Unfortunately, we’re seeing a rise in crime against small businesses.

 Unfortunately, many business owners have a common misconception that because they have cameras, they also have security.
 However, that couldn’t be further from the truth.

 Alarm systems detect break-ins that occur around the perimeter of the business – doors, windows, etc. These systems can provide a pivotal layer of security by alerting you whenever an intruder has broken into a door or window of your business.
-When paired with motion detectors, they can also alert authorities of the presence of criminal activity within your office.
+When paired with motion detectors, glass break detector, and more, they can also alert authorities of the presence of criminal activity within your office.

 Cameras help you visually keep tabs on what’s happening in and around your business.
 With security cameras, you’ll be able to monitor, record, and review security footage of your facility and facility adjacent spaces like alleyways, sidewalks, and parking lots.